tlevine/horetu/docs/settings.rst

 "Number of cores to use for processing" is used as the help text for the parameter ``n_cores``.

+Fun fact: I wanted to use the docstring parser from Sphinx, but it turns out to be just a regular expression encapsulated under many layers of abstraction.
+So I just wrote my own.

 Argument names
 ^^^^^^^^^^^^^^^^^^
 Positional arguments keep the same names in the command-line interface,